Thursday, November 01, 2007

 Big News from Ning: Ad-Free Student Networks

 I've been working with Ning as an educational consultant for a couple of months now, and run their Ning for Educators network.
 I really like both their model of "creating your own social network," and their responsiveness to the education community.
 While the big public news for Ning this week is their participation in and support of Google's Open Social platform (will have to save talking about that for another day), yesterday they made a quiet decision which will greatly benefit the educational community: to provide ad-free student networks to K-12 educators.
-(Update: see new note below.)
+(Update: see new notes and procedures below.)

 Ning has been a great example of the how Web 2.0 applications can be free to use, supported by the ubuiquitous Google ad network.
 There are several upgrade options, the primary one being the ability to run an ad-free network, or to host your own ads, for $19.95 a month.
 While this is a reasonable cost, most educators exploring the (great) uses of social networking in education have a hard time jumping through the administrative hoops to get this approved, and up to now have only been able to experiment with Ning by using the ad-supported version.

 Yesterday, in a flurry of email exchanges, Ning's Gina Bianchini and Athena Von Oech, Flat Classroom superstars Vicki Davis and Julie Lindsay, and I worked out the details of a trial program to remove the ad component from any existing or newly-created K-12 student-centered networks.
-If we can show them ad-free networks are something educators really want (that won't be hard!), they will continue the program and create a more automated, stream-lined process--but in the meantime, here is what you can do:
+If we can show them ad-free networks are something educators really want (that won't be hard!), they will continue the program and create a more automated, stream-lined process--but in the meantime, here is what you can do: (no longer current, skip to below)

 1. Create your student network, if you don't already have one